-Instead, take a more practical approach to improving the situation with these five tips to speed up PC performance:
+Instead, take a more practical approach to improve the situation with these five tips to speed up PC performance:

 Tidy your desktop